Nexplore Travel

 WhatsApp

-On a trip to the Northeast, the spiritual-minded person would find himself heading to Arunachal Pradesh.
-The state is in the extreme Northeastern part.
-Arunachal Pradesh shares closeness in terms of geography with Tibet, and Bhutan and hence, the cultural influence is quite evident.
-If you want to explore and know about Buddhist Monasteries in Arunachal Pradesh this is the right place for you.
+Arunachal Pradesh, nestled in the eastern Himalayas, is home to some of India’s most peaceful and picturesque monasteries.
+The state is in the extreme Northeastern part of India.
+Arunachal Pradesh shares closeness in terms of geography with Tibet and Bhutan; hence, the cultural influence is quite evident.
+If you want to explore and know about Buddhist Monasteries in Arunachal Pradesh, this is the right place for you.
+The place also has a connection with Tibet in the past, so there are many significant ancient Buddhist monasteries there which are worth visiting for history lovers.

-The imposing Himalayan ranges the impressively ornamental Buddhist monasteries, the Buddhist monks, and the prayer flags at every bend and turn of the roads and highways here, are quite common sights in Arunachal Pradesh.
-Buddhism is one of the most important religions practised here and possessing two branches.
-The areas near Tibet border like West Kameng and Tawang and few other remote corners practice Tibetan Buddhism and the people living in the east near the Indo-Burmese border practice the Theravada Buddism.
+Buddhism is one of the most important religions practised here and has two branches.
+The areas near Tibet border, like West Kameng and Tawang, and a few other remote corners, practice Tibetan Buddhism and the people living in the east near the Indo-Burmese border practice the Theravada Buddism.

 Older than the Tawang monastery is the Samten Yongcha Monastery in a place called Mechuka.
 The grand looking monastery was built 400 years ago.
 It has statues and paintings of Guru Padmasambhava and it has murals that any visitor shall admire.
 The monastery is located on top of a hill and has an amazing view of the valley of Mechuka and the river of Yargyap Chu ahead of it.
 The monastery is very old and of the Mahayana sect of Buddhism.